-Subject to adjustment under Section 8 and the terms of this Section 4, Awards may be made under the Plan (taking account of Awards granted under the Non-Employee Sub-Plan) in an aggregate amount up to 7,216,887 Shares (the "Share Reserve") (which is the sum of: (i) 750,000 new Shares; (ii) 889,821 Shares, being a number of Shares equal to the Plan's previously available Share Reserve as of March 31st, 2022; (iii) 2,800,882 Shares, being the number of Shares granted under the Plan and which were subsisting as of March 31st, 2022 that may be granted under the Plan pursuant to Section 4.2(a); (iv) 2,163,227 Shares, being the number of Shares granted under the Prior Plan and which were subsisting as of March 31st, 2022 that may be granted under the Plan pursuant to Section 4.2(b); and (v) 602,957 Shares, being the number of Shares granted under the Pre-IPO Option Contracts and which were subsisting as of March 31st, 2022 that may be granted under the Plan pursuant to Section 4.2(b)).
+Subject to adjustment under Section 8 and the terms of this Section 4, Awards may be made under the Plan (taking account of Awards granted under the Non-Employee Sub-Plan) in an aggregate amount up to 7,216,887 Shares (the "Share Reserve") (which is the sum of: (i) 750,000 new Shares; (ii) 889,821 Shares, being a number of Shares equal to the Plan's previously available Share Reserve as of March 31st, 2022; (iii) 2,800,882 Shares, being the number of Shares granted under the Plan and which were subsisting as of March 31st, 2022 that may be granted under the Plan pursuant to Section 4.2(a); (iv) 2,163,227 Shares, being the number of Shares granted under the Plan pursuant to Section 4.2(b); and (v) 602,957 Shares, being the number of Shares granted under the Pre-IPO Option Contracts and which were subsisting as of March 31st, 2022 that may be granted under the Plan pursuant to Section 4.2(b)).
 In addition, the Share Reserve will automatically increase on January 1st of the year following the year in which the Company's shareholders approve the Plan and ending on (and including) January 1, 2032, in an amount equal to 5% of the total number of Shares outstanding on December 31st of the preceding calendar year.
 Notwithstanding the foregoing, the Board may act prior to January 1st of a given year to provide that there will be no January 1st increase in the Share Reserve for such year or that the increase in the Share Reserve for such year will be a lesser number of Shares than would otherwise occur pursuant to the preceding sentence.